Calmarius/pl2019_3/README.md

 It exploits the fact that all command nodes of the same name are identical.
 Change the command of one, the meaning of all changes.

-This command is registered as the "let" command from now ion.
+This command is registered as the "let" command from now on.

 Now we can write things like: